dwarvesf/brainery/memo/dwarves-tech-radar-the-introduction.md

 ---
 tags:
   - radar
+  - tech
+  - innovation
 title: Dwarves Tech Radar The Introduction
 date: 2020-08-25
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type: radar
 hide_frontmatter: false
-author: null
+author:
 created_time: 2021-07-13
 created: 2020-08-25
 ---

 ---

-# Our Perspective on Technology
+## Our Perspective on Technology

 Technology is eating the world.
 The technology we used yesterday may be deprecated today.
 New technology has enabled us to create new things.
 With the existing set of problems, new solutions will emerge along with new technologies.